 - Gendo's two fingers to the bridge of his glasses is also trademark of him.

 - The Son family's Hand Behind Head from Dragon Ball Z.

-- Pointing one's arm straight up with the index finger extended is synonymous with Gurren Lagann and specifically piercing the heavens.
+- Pointing one's arm straight up with the index finger extended is synonymous with Tengen Toppa Gurren Lagann and specifically piercing the heavens.

 - Flashing V Signs with both hands has become sort of a thing in hentai.

-- The Mikuru Beam pose, involving flashing a V Sign over your eye.
+- The Mikuru Beam pose from The Melancholy of Haruhi Suzumiya, involving flashing a V Sign over your eye.
 There's a double version with two hands over both eye, but the singular version is the most remembered one.

 - Spider-Man's web-shooting gesture.
-It's because the trigger for the webshooters is on his palm, and designed so that only just the right pressure could activate it.
-This prevents the normal motions of his hands from slinging web everywhere.
+It's because the trigger for the webshooters is on his palm, and designed so that only just the right pressure and a double-tap could activate it.
+This prevents the normal motions of his hands (for instance, forming a fist) from slinging web everywhere.

 - Elsewhere in the Marvel Universe, among the X-Men, there's the (generally not used so much anymore) Pstandard Psychic Pstance used by Professor X and occasionally Jean Grey.
 Not among the X-Men, Scarlet Witch often does a Spidey-like gesture in the air when using her hex power.
 Her earliest appearances have it so that if her hand accidentally falls into a close enough position a hex effect will happen, its target (and severity) completely random.
 By now, she's much better at directing it.
 Doctor Strange also has gestures he uses when working magic, which also look Spider-Man-esque.
 (It's like they were created by the same guy or something).